Francis Edward Bigge: Second Australian sojourn

 Francis Bigge returned to Moreton Bay in June 1858, accompanied by his new wife.

 Francis Bigge was appointed a Member of the first Queensland Legislative Council on 1 May 1860.
 Initially it was a five-year appointment, but later it was extended to be a life appointment.
 He resigned on 16 May 1873.

 During this time, Bigge's Camp became the terminus of Queensland's first railway line.
 The Queensland Governor George Bowen decided that Bigge's Camp was too mundane a name and, being a student of the classics, proposed it be renamed Grandchester, Grand being big and chester being camp in Latin.

 Later life

-In 1873, Francis Bigge returned to England to settle in Cockington, Devon.
+In 1873, Francis Bigge returned to England to settle in Hennapyn Cockington a village near Torquay in Devon.

 His wife predeceased him in January 1914.
 Francis Bigge died on 3 December 1915 at Torquay, England aged 96 years.
 He was thought to be the oldest officer of the Royal Navy.
-Apart from some small bequests, his estate valued at £133,795 was shared between his cousin Lord Strathfordham and another cousin Harry Scott Judd.
+Apart from some small bequests, his estate valued at £133,795 was shared between his cousin Arthur Bigge, 1st Baron Stamfordham and another cousin Harry Scott Judd.